Tag

 Titanfall 2 could have been the best singleplayer FPS of 2016, if it hadn’t been for the new Doom.
 Nonetheless, if you want straight-up action thrills with a whole lot of flash, some particularly glorious movement and impressively stressful mech-based boss fights, this is going to make you very happy.
 And hey, there’s a robust soldiers vs giant robo-suits multiplayer mode in there too, building on what the multiplayer-only Titanfall 1 already established.

 That is, assuming you can find opponents.
-Titanfall 2 suffered from something of a failure to launch, having resolutely lost the marketing wars of late 2016.
+Titanfall 2 suffered from something of a failure to launch, having resolutely lost the wars of late 2016.
 It may stay alive over time thanks to word of mouth, but even if it doesn’t, definitely check it out for that singleplayer campaign.
 It is, however, on the brief side, so we strongly recommend playing on Hard difficulty – as well as making it last longer, it makes the mech fights particularly feel that much more satisfying once you finally claim a steel scalp.

 .